The 3 factors set to propel Equator in-house photography to new heights

 Lead food stylist Joe Wright comments, “As a team, we’re united by a pure and relentless passion for cooking and food.
 Because we are all so deeply immersed in this world, every one of us is fully dialled in to recipe trends and food photography trends as they begin to emerge.
 No other studio I’ve worked in can compare to the shared drive and enthusiasm for delivering for our clients and for taking the studio as whole to the next level.”

-Equator photography has historically served an important role in delivering the agency’s well-known under-one-roof model but an insatiable appetite for growth means aiming far beyond the current remit.
+Equator photography has historically served an important role in delivering the agency’s well-known “under-one-roof” model, but an insatiable appetite for growth means aiming far beyond the current remit.

-The studio has long been known as a safe pair of hands for Equator clients’ packaging photography needs, however current leadership is keen to break out of this comparatively narrow categorisation and to expand the offering to encompass food photography intended for wide-ranging media, from POS and editorials to video.
+The in-house photography studio has long been known as a safe pair of hands for Equator clients’ packaging photography needs, however current leadership is keen to break out of this comparatively narrow categorisation and to expand the offering to encompass food photography intended for wide-ranging media, from POS and editorials to video.
 It’s video in particular that Si and Jo are keen to drive forward in order to meet rising demand among brands.
 An area of strong expertise for both of them, video is becoming an essential element in the modern marketing mix and a component of growing importance in Equator’s integrated strategy, design and production offering.

 Si adds, “Ultimately, we aim to grow this studio into something of a UK hub for food photography – a place where food photography players and client partners meet to originate inspirational work.
 We really want to play our part in galvanizing the industry whilst bringing more brands to the Equator banner.
 The sky really is the limit.”